neuropathbasel-pub/CnQuant/README.md

 - remote_server_summary_plots_base_directory: summary plots will be stored here on the remote server.
 For CQall running on a remote server via CQmanager.

 **Permission settings**
-- LOCAL_USER_ID: local user ID for executing containers with.
+- LOCAL_USER_ID: specifies the numeric user ID for the local machine.
 Required for file permissions.
+This must match the UID of the corresponding group on your local machine to prevent permission issues with shared volumes or files.
-- LOCAL_GROUP_ID: local group ID for executing containers with.
-Required for file permissions.
+- LOCAL_GROUP_ID: specifies the numeric group ID for the local machine for executing containers with.
+This must match the GID of the corresponding group on your local machine to prevent permission issues with shared volumes or files.
-- REMOTE_USER_ID: remote user ID for executing containers with.
-Required for file permissions.
+- REMOTE_USER_ID: specifies the numeric user ID for the remote server for executing containers with.
+This must match the UID of the corresponding group on your remote machine to prevent permission issues with shared volumes or files.
-- REMOTE_GROUP_ID: remote group ID for executing containers with.
-Required for file permissions.
+- REMOTE_GROUP_ID: specifies the numeric group ID for the remote server for executing containers with.
+This must match the GID of the corresponding group on your remote machine to prevent permission issues with shared volumes or files.

 **Logger settings**
 - log_level: severity level of log outputs.
 Default is error.